adam4321/CS-261_Data_Structures/README.md

-# Data Structures assignments from Oregon State University
+# Oregon State University CS-261 Data Structures

-All of the programs are build in C
+Assignments from summer term 2019 at OSU.
+All of the programs are built in C